 - On the same Playback pane, select your audio device and click Properties.

-- Try different audio format until you find the one that works.
+- Try different audio formats until you find the one that works.
 Then save the changes and test if the sound is working.

 Either way, as always, you’re more than welcome to leave a comment below to share your results or any other suggestions.